annotorious/annotorious-v2-geotagging-widget/README.md

 ## Using Custom Gazetteers

-To enable place search, the plugin includes connectors to two public gazetteer databases: OpenStreetMap through the public [Nominatim](https://nominatim.org/) API; and the API of the [World Historical Gazetteer](https://whgazetteer.org/).
+To enable place search, the plugin includes connectors to two public gazetteer databases: OpenStreetMap, through the public [Nominatim](https://nominatim.org/) API; and the API of the [World Historical Gazetteer](https://whgazetteer.org/).

 Please note that both of these services are free - but may impose their own rate and usage limits.
 You can also use the widget with other gazetteer search endpoints, by supplying a custom search function.
 See [this Wiki page](https://github.com/recogito/geotagging-widget/wiki/Using-Custom-Gazetteer-APIs) for details.